 “Some guide we have” I said jokingly to which I got a really scary glare in response.

 “Wait, if Braumchester is a produce-heavy town, then don’t they have roads connected to other places.
 Why are we travelling through the sandy desert?” asked my mother curiously.

-“Almost every settlement in our Kingdom has mines as the west is directly based in high mountainous ground.
+“Almost every settlement in our Kingdom has mines as the Silvervale is basically high mountainous ground.
 The business in Braumchester is small time.
 They only supply to nearby settlements in short packages.
 Their brick making industry isn’t that big either.
 But I suppose the place did have roads connected to other towns and cities once but looks like the desert has eaten them up.
 A lot has changed since ‘that’ day” she said looking ahead.
 It looked like she knew a lot about places in the kingdom and maybe the entire country too.
 But just as she finished speaking, there was this itch troubling me from inside.
 This curious itch.

 “Hey, I’ve been quite passive these last few days but I’ve had enough!
 I can’t hold my curiosity back anymore.
 All these questions are just piling up inside my head and it’s too much to deal with” I said, clearly expressing my annoyance.
 I’ve been in the dark for a week.
 When my mother initially asked me to hold these questions back, I thought I could do it but ever since I’ve been on this journey, nothing has made any sense.
 I feel like a fallen leaf caught in the wind, just idly flying by with the breeze, having no control of myself.
 I don’t want to be caught in another situation like last night’s and that’s why I needed to know more.